grtjn/mlvagrant/README.md

 ### priv_net_ip
 Assign dedicated private IP to master node - slaves get same ip + i

+### net_proxy
+URL for a network proxy for FTP, HTTP, and HTTPS requests

+Use of this setting requires installation of the `vagrant-proxyconf` plugin

+### no_proxy
+Hostnames or IP addresses that do not require use of the network proxy

 ### shared_folder_host/shared_folder_guest
 Mount an extra folder from host on vm - project dir is automatically shared as /vagrant